-The mission of APA’s Urgent Care SIG is to support urgent care pediatricians engaged in teaching, research, advocacy, and educational scholarship and foster collaboration among academic institutions and with other professional organizations to enhance the delivery of acute care to children.
+The mission of the Urgent Care SIG is to support urgent care pediatricians engaged in teaching, research, advocacy, and educational scholarship and foster collaboration among academic institutions and with other professional organizations to enhance the delivery of acute care to children.

-Goals of the Urgent Care SIG
+The Goals of the Urgent Care SIG are to:

 - Provide a venue for networking and collaboration among pediatric urgent care providers who work in an academic setting, and those who engage in education, advocacy, research and quality improvement initiatives related to pediatric urgent care.

 - Offer mentorship to support the career advancement and promotion of pediatricians practicing pediatric urgent care.

 - Promote collaboration on educational materials and curricula related to pediatric acute care for residents and residency graduates.